jayhesselberth/lunr-schema/README.md

 So the even indexed values are the dimensions, and the odd indexed values are the weights.

-## Inverted Index
+### Inverted Index

 A list of tuples of term to index entries.
 This is a list so that no sorting needs to be done during deserialisation.
 As such it **must** be sorted by the term.
 If not sorted it will cause errors during deserialisation.

-### Index Entry
+#### Index Entry

-An index entry is an JSON object that **must** contain a property named `_index` which should be unique for this term.
+An index entry is an JSON object that **must** contain a property named `_index` that should be unique for this term.
 It is the dimension used in the vector space representation.

 The other properties should be field names, and the values are posting objects.

 ### Posting

 A posting is a map from document reference to metadata.
-By default no metadata is captured during indexing and so the metadata can be an empty object.
+By default, no metadata is captured during indexing and so the metadata can be an empty object.
 Otherwise this is a key value store of metadata key to metadata value.

-## Pipeline
+### Pipeline

 An ordered list of pipeline function names that should be added to the search pipeline.
 By default this will include just the stemmer as "stemmer".